 Sonos is well known for delivering great audio products to the average consumer.
 But when it comes to the Sonos Beam vs. Playbar, the better option for most people is definitely the Beam.
 That's because the Sonos Beam is smaller but still packs in amazing sound quality, has built-in Alexa support, integrates with Apple AirPlay 2, and it's the cheaper option.
 But if your TV is in a large room, and you need to fill it up with theatrical sound without any possible distortion, then the mountable Playbar is probably the better call.

 Sonos Beam vs. Playbar: Breaking it down

-For most people, the Sonos Beam is going to be a great option.
+For most people, the Sonos Beam is going to be the better option when it comes down to the Sonos Beam vs. Playbar.
 The Beam is small and compact, making it easy to move around if necessary, and it should not take up much space with your current setup.
-Despite the Beam's smaller size, it still delivers rich audio all throughout the room and works best for small and medium-sized spaces.
+Despite the Beam's smaller size, it still delivers rich audio throughout the room and works best for small and medium-sized spaces.